-Consequently, a laptop containing a wireless client card invariably produces far smaller exposures to the user than does a mobile phone handset operated at the same distance from the body.
+Consequently, a laptop containing a wireless client card invariably produces far smaller exposures to the user than does a mobile-phone handset operated at the same distance from the body.
 Because of the greater distance of an access point to the user, the exposures produced by access points are far lower still.
 In fact, surveys show that RF fields from Wi-Fi networks in ordinary environments are nearly always smaller than fields in the same area from nearby cellular base stations, broadcast transmitters, and other commonplace sources of RF energy.

 Concerns about possible health risks from exposure to low levels of RF fields in ordinary environments have been expressed by a number of individuals over the years in connection with many technologies that use RF energy.
 To address such concerns, health agencies around the world have repeatedly reviewed the scientific literature and found no convincing evidence of any health hazards from RF fields below international safety limits.
-For example, the World Health Organization stated recently in a fact sheet that “no health effects are expected from exposure to RF fields from [cellular] base stations and wireless networks” (WHO 2006).
+For example, the World Health Organization (WHO) stated recently in a fact sheet that "no health effects are expected from exposure to RF fields from [cellular] base stations and wireless networks" (WHO 2006).

 A few individuals have reported that RF signals from Wi-Fi and other low-level sources of RF fields can trigger allergy-like reactions—a phenomenon called electrical hypersensitivity.
 This is a complex issue that scientists have studied with respect to low-level RF fields from various sources for a number of years.

 Thus, electrical hypersensitivity is a complex psychosocial phenomenon, not a straightforward toxicity response to RF fields.
-Indeed, given the presence of RF fields from many sources in the environment, many stronger than fields from wireless networks, it is difficult to imagine that wireless networks by themselves could be a cause of significant health problems or that an electrically hypersensitive individual could reliably identify wireless networks as the cause of his/her problems.
+Indeed, given the presence of RF fields from many sources in the environment, many stronger than fields from wireless networks, it is difficult to imagine that wireless networks by themselves could be a cause of significant health problems or that an electrically hypersensitive individual could reliably identify wireless networks as the cause of his or her problems.

 I conclude that levels of exposure of citizens to RF fields from wireless networks is far below international safety limits.
 Moreover, in nearly all of the places that I surveyed, the Wi-Fi signals were far below other RF signals that were present from other sources.
-Given the low level of exposure to people from RF fields from wireless networks in comparison to that from other sources of RF energy that are ubiquitous in modern environment, any health concerns about wireless networks would seem to be moot.
+Given the low level of exposure to people from RF fields from wireless networks in comparison to that from other sources of RF energy that are ubiquitous in the modern environment, any health concerns about wireless networks would seem to be moot.